Brian Trenchard-Smith: Move to Hollywood

 In January 1990 Trenchard Smith moved to Hollywood.
 He has said that when he left Australia "I was possibly a medium-sized fish in one of cinema's smaller ponds" and when he arrived he "immediately became plankton."
 (In 2001 he wrote "I believe I have now evolved into a sardine.
 My career goal is to become a dolphin, playfully cruising through a variety of genres on adequate budgets.")

 He established himself by attaching himself "to as much material as possible.
 Sling enough mud at the wall, something will stick."
 He also earned a reputation for reliability.
 "Deliver the goods, above and beyond creative and fiscal expectations.
 Mr Reliable is a popular guy.
 Specialise in the difficult.
 No task too great, no budget too small.
 Work breeds work, particularly if you leave your producers smiling rather than unhappy.
 Low-budget genre film making does not mean you have to check your personality at the door."

 He returned to Australia to make Official Denial (1993) on the Gold Coast.
 Back in the US he did Night of the Demons 2 (1994) and Leprechaun 3 (1995).
 He went back to Australia to make Sahara (1995), then did Escape Clause (1996), Leprechaun 4: In Space (1996), Doomsday Rock (1997), Atomic Dog (1998), and Voyage of Terror (1998).

 Trenchard-Smith made the true crime film Happy Face Murders (1999), which is one of his favourite movies.
+Trenchard-Smith says the 2000 Fox Family Channel movie Britannic was the best of the three disaster movies he made around this time.
+It got him the job directing Megiddo: The Omega Code 2.

 In 2011, Trenchard Smith said his passion project is to do a revisionist history of Richard III.